appliedtopology/tda4j/src/main/paradox/developers-guide/index.md

 Here is the current structure of defined classes and their inheritance relations.
 [We provide an extensive class diagram network](class-diagrams.md) to help visualize classes and relations.

+## Code Patterns

+There are several programming patterns that we adopt extensively that merit a little bit more detailed explanation.
+We try to give these explanations [here](patterns.md).